 - A large share of Africa’s poor is made up of smallholder farmers, the majority of which keep animals.
 Increased livestock productivity can improve the livelihoods of these producers; higher production also translates into lower food prices, to the clear benefit of the majority of households who are buyers of animal protein.

-While RDF is working with butchers to fully explore the potential of this promising industry, the organization is concerned about the myriad of issues butchers are facing, especially regarding public health safety.
+While RDF is working with butchers to fully explore the potential of this promising industry, the organisation is concerned about the myriad of issues butchers are facing, especially regarding public health safety.
 Public health safety has become a matter of global concern and is highly relevant in butchery.
 In the last decade, some of the outbreaks that have ravaged the world have been said by experts to have originated from some animals like bats, monkeys and poultry.
-As part of our technical assistance programme, we are building a community of agro-food handlers who will benefit from training to help them deliver quality to the Ghanaian market while their wellbeing is given the needed priority as well.
+As part of our technical assistance programmes, we are building a community of agro-food handlers who will benefit from training to help them deliver quality to the Ghanaian market while their wellbeing is given the needed priority as well.

 Despite the glaring challenges, Yakubu wears a genuine smile and it inspires us.
 We invite you to help us make the future billion-dollar industry better today.
 Yakubu cannot wait!